Apple008811/n8n-ai-agent-job-search/README.md

 # Wrap up: Standard Process
 - Be crystal clear on what we want
 - Build or use?
 Is any existing product already?
-- How much money, time, efforts we want to invest?
+- If build by ourselves, how much money, time, efforts we want to invest?
-- Build, prompt (back and forth) to finetune, test
+- Prompt (back and forth) to finetune, test
 - Use (publish, share)